Bruce-l33t/Hispanyolo_v1.1/DEPLOYMENT.md

 - Regularly update system packages: `sudo apt update && sudo apt upgrade`
 - Keep Node.js and Python packages updated
 - Monitor GitHub repository for updates

+## Security Notes

+Sensitive files that should NOT be in git:
+- dontshare.py (contains API keys and private keys)
+- crystalized_wallets.csv (contains wallet data)
+- Any log files
+- Any environment-specific configurations

+These files should be transferred directly to the server using SCP or SFTP.
+When you need to update these files, use the same SCP command to transfer the new versions.